trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 #### Chapter Summary:

 Explains the core enigma of sex, namely what advantage does it have for the individual, over simply reproducing much faster asexually?
-Why don't genes of asexual mutant spread through the gene pool immediately and really quickly once they arise?
+Why don't genes of asexual mutant spread through the gene pool immediately and  quickly once they arise?
 Then an introduction of different ideas of how to solve the enigma of sex:
 - the molecular biologist, geneticist and ecologist approach.

 ## Chapter Three - The Power of Parasites